YannickBlais/Udacity-CarND-Vehicle-Detection/writeup.md

 I decided to search window sizes of 32x32, 48x48, 64x64, and 128x128.
 This code is in file detect_vehicles.py, lines XXX through XXX.
 The different window sizes are represented in this image:

+![alt text][image5]
+![alt text][image6]
+![alt text][image7]
-![alt text][image3]
+![alt text][image8]

-I chose those boxe sizes to perform searches at many different scales, and since the classification was rather fast compared with other options I tried, I could use a lot of boxes. have a lot of different
+I chose those boxe sizes to perform searches at many different scales, and since the classification was rather fast compared with other options I tried, I could use a lot of them.
+I mostly concentrated the search in the center where I often lost track of the white car (see discussion for more on this).

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?